prominic/Docova-Vagrant/README.md

-# saas-autoinstall-vagrant-packer-example
+# Docova-Vagrant
 Primary goal is to use Vagrant on Windows, Mac, and Linux to deploy the latest Docova Bundle in an Ubuntu 18.04 VM, in order to run regression tests and automating installation via API call from Docova Web Services.
+This uses a Specialized Packer Build that cuts down deployment time.

 We will keep the Master branch as the core of the project and any application that we want to Automate/Regression Test we will branch in order to compartmentalize the project for use with mutiple applications.